 Article: Three Challenges in Implementing Direct-to-Patient Services

 The premise of the Direct-to-Patient (DtP) model is straightforward; investigational medicinal product (IMP) or drug is administered in the patient’s home.
 But the execution can be complex through unique challenges presented with the approach.
-To help better understand some of DtP’s unique challenges, we have complied the top three areas that you will need to consider:
+To help better understand some of DtP’s unique challenges, we have compiled the top three areas that you will need to consider:

 1. Regulatory requirements